 Note: The source code for Arch Linux Packages might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the last twelve months, Arch Linux Packages has seen a substantial increase in activity.
-This may be a sign that interest in this project is rising, and that the open source community has embraced this project.
+Over the last twelve months, Arch Linux Packages has not seen any change in activity.
+This may be a good sign, and an indication that development is continuing at the same pace and not dropping off.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.